Intellectual Fascism: The Orwellian Implications of Deterministic Rhetoric

 Wegner reasons that phenomena such as séance, automatic writing, hypnosis, sleepwalking, and even Ouija Boards are all forms of empirical proof that free will does not exist.
 He says that when people perform these actions, they are not acting according to any conscious will.
 Wegner reasons that, since willed action can be separated from awareness and intention, the phenomena of conscious will could best be described as a “necessary utilitarian illusion”.
 It is a classic case of backwards logic; using an effect to prove a cause.

 In addition to his fallacious logic, Wegner often fails to acknowledge important aspects of consciousness that contradict his “scientific” opinions.
 Artistic expression, for example, would seem to be a very good place to find an understanding of conscious will, but it is scarcely mentioned in this work.
 Although one could make the argument that most artistic expression follows a certain set of rules that seem to be socially determined, there are striking examples to the contrary.
-Abstract, surrealistic, and avant garde paintings often break the rules and are still considered valid forms of artistic expression.
+Abstract, surrealistic, and avant-garde paintings often break the rules, yet are still considered valid forms of artistic expression.
 Music continually redefines itself at an ever-increasing rate.
 Contemporary authors create stories out of nothing, often making it a point not to mimic Shakespeare, the Bible, or Greek Mythology.
 Inconvenient data such as this is conveniently absent from Wegner’s work.

 Since Wegner has only deemed deterministic principles worthy of consideration, he makes no mention of the concepts of psychological block or social influence.
 He has eliminated these possible causes of occult phenomena from the argument by not including them in this work.
 The concept of subconsciously willed action is twisted to Wegner’s deterministic ends.
 This book is a good example of why neuroscience majors should be required to take more psychology classes in order to complete their degrees.